dgtlmoon/changedetection.io-ai/README.md

 Although the model ships with quite a nice default, here's some notes for training with your own dataset.

 - All selector rules (CSS/xPath) should point to the exact DOM element that contains the price value, it's important that it can find information such as `font-height` length of text etc.
-- For pages like amazon that have the "cents" in a separate DOM element, always point it to the main "dollars" selecteor which has the best font-size and other information
+- For web-pages that have the "cents" in a separate DOM element (Example: `<div>$10<span>.11</span></div>`, always point it to the main "dollars" selector which has the best font-size and other information
 - Point `train_model.py` at the path to your datasource for your changedetection.io installation (where the `url-watches.json` file lives)
 - Always only have "watches" setup with working selectors that only point to the price information
+- Try to train on web-pages that have the price information in different places, ie - left, centre, low down below, right side etc

 ```
 ./train_model.py -e 30 -d /path/to/changedetection.io-data